Dane-M1191/liftoff-assignments/P2-Project_Outline/README.md

 MySQL
 Hibernate
 ### What I'll Have to Learn
-In order to complete the MVP, I will have to learn how to:
--turn wireframes and user stories into code -authenticate users and redirect them to the landing page -implement a user permission system that allows admin-level users to manage other users and prevent certain permission levels from accessing sensitive data.
+In order to complete the MVP, I will have to learn how to turn wireframes and user stories into code, authenticate users and redirect them to the landing page, and implement a user permission system that allows admin-level users to manage other users and prevent certain permission levels from accessing sensitive data.
 ### Project Tracker
 https://trello.com/b/7ps8KJcG/lab-rador